 In some patients, inserting a facial implant to better complement other facial features can greatly improve their appearance.
-During your consultation, Dr. Wolpoe will assess your face and neck and help you decide if a facial implant is right for you.
+During your consultation, your face and neck will be assessed we will help you decide if a facial implant is right for you.
 Facial implant procedures can coincide with other facial surgeries including but not limited to the following: rhinoplasty, facelift, or SlimLipo of the neck.

 Chin Implants – A chin implant is generally used for patients with a smaller chin, but who have normal dental occlusion.
 In some circumstances, patients with an overbite may be candidates depending on the severity or cause and if there are contraindications to orthognathic procedures.

 The implant is typically inserted through a small incision under the chin and can be implanted in-office, within 60-90 minutes.
 Downtime is typically 7-10 days, although swelling may persist for several weeks.
 A chin implant can add definition to the lower third of the face and improve the appearance jowls or redundant neck skin.

 Cheek implants - Cheek implants are performed less frequently than chin implants, due to the wealth of volume enhancement methods in this region of the face, like facial filler.
 Patients with bone loss, or who are seeking a more permanent improvement, may choose this as an option for facial rejuvenation.